trollfot/dolmen.authentication/src/dolmen/authentication/README.txt

   IPrincipal: A principal representation, directly inheriting from zope.security IPrincipal, but redefining several fields for a user-friendly form display.
   IGroup: A logical grouping of principals.
 This component is an IPrincipal itself.
   IPasswordProtected: This interface defines any component protected by a password
-  IPasswordChecker: Abstraction component in charge of resolving a principal'scredentials.
+  IPasswordChecker: Abstraction component in charge of resolving a principal's credentials.

   >>> IAuthenticationInterfaces.providedBy(dolmen.authentication.interfaces)
   True